The best Mac VPN in 2023

 What is the best Mac VPN?

-From our testing, we rate ExpressVPN the highest when it comes to VPNs for Mac.
-However, if you're looking to save some money, Surfshark offers a comparable service for a considerably cheaper price – and NordVPN is a middle ground between the two.
+From my testing, I rate NordVPN the highest when it comes to VPNs for Mac.
+However, if you're looking to save some money, Surfshark offers a comparable service for a considerably cheaper price, and if you're a beginner looking for a super simple experience, ExpressVPN will be perfect.

 All these providers offer 256-AES encryption, and are independently audited, meaning you can trust them to anonymise your connections effectively, whatever you're browsing.
 Plus, they're some of the best services for unblocking streaming sites, too.